top of page

 Architects, designers, scientists, health professionals, artists, historians, psychologists, sociologists, philosophers, landscape designers, educators, students and others who cannot attend MB Japan in person, in October '26, but want to join the lectures and conversations remotely.
 In addition, you will have access to a variety of free resources and to video recordings of all lectures and discussions, for 6 months after the course ends.
 Everyone will receive a signed Certificate of Completion.

-About prices: Please find four remote ticket options below
+About prices: Please find four early-bird remote ticket options below

-We offer early-bird prices for MB Japan remote tickets.
-The regular ticket price (early-bird) is $480 for lectures/discussions during 6 course days.
-In addition, we are offering special discounted ticket prices for fulltime students and for people living in Latin America and SAARC countries including India and others.
+We offer early-bird prices for MB Japan remote tickets until June 1.
+The regular ticket price (early-bird) is $480 USD for lectures/discussions during 6 course days.
+In addition, we are offering special discounted ticket prices at $180 or $280 USD for fulltime students and for people living in Latin America and SAARC countries including India and others.
 Please browse through the ticket options below until you find the category that applies to you.
 If you order a discounted remote ticket for Latam residents (Latin America), for Saarc residents, or for fulltime students, the MB team will follow up with an email, asking for a student ID/email, or for a copy of your resident card or passport photo page, to confirm residence.
 We hope that you will find these discounted prices helpful and affordable, to allow you to learn during and after the MB Japan course.
 Our aim is to make MB programming accessible to all.

 Remote Access Oct Japan